rjpw/rjpw.github.io/_posts/2015-3-9-d3-ang-react.md

   - /js/demos/vis3.js
 ---

-## Intro to Part II
+## Introduction

-This is a continuation of a series on Managing Visualization State.
-For the full article including background and context please start with [Part I]({% post_url 2015-3-2-managing-visualization-state %}).
+This post builds on a discussion started last week on managing visualization state.
+For some more context please see [last week's post]({% post_url 2015-3-2-managing-visualization-state %}).

 ## Example - D3 meets React and Angular

-We start by revisiting (and revising) the simple brushing visualization from Mike Bostock introduced in Part I of this article.
+We start by revisiting (and revising) a simple brushing visualization from Mike Bostock introduced as an example of user interaction with data-driven visualizations.

 <div id="vis1">
   <noscript>